Geneseo's Internet Connection - Bandwidth Management

 This kind of traffic is given very low priority, and is limited to 500 Kbps, if the bandwidth is available.
 This means extremely slow downloads and connections with off campus peers.
 P2P is an incredible consumer of bandwidth, and no matter how much we set aside, it would never be enough.

-The recent invasion of the Blaster and Welchia worms infected many computers on ResNet.
-We are continually modifying the PacketShaper to recognize several variants of these malicious worms and block most of them.
+Various "worms" and other malicious applications have infected many computers on ResNet over the years.
+We are continually modifying the system to recognize several variants of malicious software, in the hopes of blocking most of them.

 Absolutely not!
 CIT's primary concern is network performance, not the content of your traffic.